merenlab/anvio/anvio/docs/programs/anvi-get-codon-frequencies.md

 #### Select codons

-`--exclude-codons` removes codons from the analysis. `--include-codons` retains select codons, to the exclusion of others, in the analysis.
+`--exclude-codons` removes specified codons from the analysis. `--include-codons` retains select codons, to the exclusion of others, in the analysis.
 These options accept regular expressions.
 For example, `--exclude-codons ..A` removes codons ending in A, and `--include-codons G..
 T..` retains codons starting with G or T.

 `--dont-report-codons` drops columns for the specified codons from the output table. `--report-codons` retains columns for select codons, to the exclusion of others, in the output table.
 Again, these options accept regular expressions.
 For example, `--dont-report-codons A.[CT]` drops columns for codons starting with A and ending with C or T, and `--report-codons [CG][CG][CG]` retains columns for codons with C or G at all positions.

 #### Select amino acids

-`--exclude-amino-acids` removes codons encoding amino acids specified by their three-letter codes from the analysis. `--include-amino-acids` retains codons encoding specified amino acids, to the exclusion of other amino acids, in the analysis.
+`--exclude-amino-acids` removes codons for amino acids specified by their three-letter codes from the analysis. `--include-amino-acids` retains codons for select amino acids, to the exclusion of other amino acids, in the analysis.

 The following example would return a table of relative frequencies just among the set of codons for amino acids that can be positively charged: `--include-amino-acids Arg Lys His`.

 In calculating synonymous codon frequencies with `--synonymous`, and in the absence of `--exclude-amino-acids` and `--include-amino-acids`, the program behaves as if `--exclude-amino-acids` were passed `STP Met Trp`: stop codons and the single codons encoding Met and Trp are excluded calculation of synonymous codon relative frequencies.
 If `--exclude-amino-acids` or `--include-amino-acids` are used, then this behavior does not apply.
 For example, to also exclude Cys from the analysis, then use `--exclude-amino-acids Cys STP Met Trp`.
 If for some reason you wish to retain all codons in the synonymous codon analysis, including stop, Met, and Trp codons, then use `--exclude-amino-acids` as a flag without passing any values.

+`--dont-report-amino-acids` drops codon columns from the output table for the specified amino acids. `--report-amino-acids` retains codon columns in the output table for select amino acids, to the exclusion of others.

 #### Exclude rarer amino acids from output